JuliaData/DataFrames.jl/docs/src/lib/types.md

 `setindex!`, `push!`, `append!`) may mutate the column vectors of the `DataFrame` they take as an argument.
 These functions are safe to call due to the rules described above, *except* when a view of the `DataFrame` is in use (via a `SubDataFrame`, a `DataFrameRow` or a `GroupedDataFrame`).
-In the latter case, the view might become corrupted, which make trigger errors, silently return invalid data or even cause Julia to crash.
+In the latter case (i.e. when you call such a function on the parent of the view), the view might become corrupted, which make trigger errors, silently return invalid data or even cause Julia to crash.

 It is possible to have a direct access to a column `col` of a `DataFrame` `df` (e.g. this can be useful in performance critical code to avoid copying),